aakash-sheth/aakash-sheth.github.io/_posts/2020-01-14-stock_price_analysis.md

 plt.show()
 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/stock_price_analysis/msft_rolling_avg.png" alt="Microsoft 100 days rolling average trend">

 The Moving Average makes the line smooth and showcase the increasing or decreasing trend of stocks price.
 In this chart, the Moving Average showcases increasing trend the upturn or downturn of stocks price.
-Logically, you should buy when the stocks are experiencing downturn and sell when the stocks are experiencing upturn.
+Logically, you should buy when the stocks are experiencing downturn and sell when the stocks are experiencing upturn.<br/>

 ### Stock Price Volatility

 Another important factor to consider while deciding long term investment is the price flactuation risk.
 The ideal investment should have minimum possible price flactuation and upward price trend,however in really life all stocks are subject to price flactuaton risk.
-We can calculate this from daily returns.
+We can calculate this from daily returns.<br/>

-Following is the formula you could refer to:
+Following is the formula you could refer to:<br/>

-$$ Returns= /frac{(profit)}{(cost)} or /frac{(final value- initial value)}{initial value} $$
+$$ Returns= \frac{(profit)}{(cost)} or \frac{(final value- initial value)}{initial value} $$

-Based on the formula, we could plot our returns as following.
+Based on the formula, we could plot our returns as following.<br/>

 ```python
 rets=close_price/close_price.shift(1)-1